SoftwareAG/c8y-docs/src/documents/guides/mqtt/hello-mqtt-javascript.html.md

 ### Create a JavaScript application

-Create html file, for example "hello_mqtt_js.html" with the following content:
+Create an html file, for example "hello_mqtt_js.html" with the following content:

     <html>
     <head>